 Note: In Figure-4, Unique RD per PE per VRF technique is used to advertise both PE1 and PE2 from BGP Route Reflector to PE3.
 But this is not the topic of this post.

 Problems with the BGP Route Reflector

-In the above example (Figure 4), PE3 had only one path for the customer site prefixes as BGP Route Reflector advertises it to best path only.
+In the above example (Figure 4), PE3 had only one path for the customer site prefixes as BGP Route Reflector advertises its best path only.

 BGP Route Reflectors and Active-Active Customer Link Utilization

-What if customer wants to use both of the links as an active-active manner.
-If BGP Route Reflector always chooses PE1 let’s say as a best path, PE2 link would be always idle.
+What if the customer wants to use both of the links in an active-active manner.
+If BGP Route Reflector always chooses PE1 let's say as the best path, the PE2 link would be always idle.

-But how PE3 can receive both of the available next hops/paths for the customer site prefixes while BGP Route Reflectors is in place ?
+But how PE3 can receive both of the available next hops/paths for the customer site prefixes while BGP Route Reflectors are in place?

 So, hiding the available paths can create many problems.
-In the above example, active-active link utilization was the requirement , so from the PE3 IBGP Multipath would be enabled if PE3 receives both of the available paths for the customer sites.
+In the above example, active-active link utilization was the requirement, so the PE3 IBGP Multipath would be enabled if PE3 receives both of the available paths for the customer sites.

 What if the requirement is an optimal routing, How BGP Route Reflector affects optimal routing?